Acromyrmex: Reproduction

 Winged females and males leave their respective nests en masse and engage in a nuptial flight known as the revoada.
 Each female mates with multiple males to collect the 300 million sperm she needs to set up a colony.

 Once on the ground, the female loses her wings and searches for a suitable underground lair in which to found her colony.
 The success rate of these young queens is very low and only 2.5% will go on to establish a long-lived colony.
 Before leaving their parent colonies, winged females take a small section of fungus into their infrabuccal pouches to 'seed' the fungus gardens of incipient colonies, cutting and collecting the first few sections of leaf themselves.

 Colony hierarchy

 A mature leafcutter colony can contain more than 8 million ants (the maximum size of the colony varies between species), mostly sterile female workers.
 They are divided into castes, based mostly on size, that perform different functions.
 Acromyrmex ants exhibit a high degree of biological polymorphism, four castes being present in established colonies - minims (or "garden ants"), minors, mediae, and majors.
 Majors are also known as soldiers or dinergates.
 Each caste has a specific function within the colony.
-Acromyrmex ants are less polymorphic than the other genus of leafcutter ants Atta, meaning comparatively less difference in size exists from the smallest to largest types of Acromymex.
+Acromyrmex ants are less polymorphic than the other genus of leafcutter ants Atta, meaning comparatively less difference in size exists from the smallest to largest types of Acromyrmex.
 The high degree of polymorphism in this genus is also suggestive of its high degree of advancement.